Patrick1abc/Ae211_project/README.md

 ## Overview

-The **MORSE & ENGLISH TRANSLATOR** is a  individual project helps the people Translating between english and morse.
-The user type english or morse either into the program and the program will release the results as the file name " The results".
+The **MORSE & ENGLISH TRANSLATOR** is a MATLAB-based project that translates text between English and Morse code.
+Users can input English or Morse code, and the program provides the translation.
+The results are saved in a log file named "The Result.log".

 ### Table of Contents
 - [Features](#features)